 The EU first signed up for the programme in 2001 and renewed its commitment in 2006 and 2011.
 Under the agreement, EU manufacturers can voluntarily apply Energy Star specifications to measure the energy performance of office equipment.
-Products that meet the specifications display the Energy Star logo, allowing consumers to easily identify them.
+Products that meet the specifications display the Energy Star logo, allowing consumers to identify them easily.

 Clean Energy Ministerial (CEM)

-The Commission, on behalf of the EU, also co-operates with the United States in the framework of the Clean Energy Ministerial (CEM), which is a global forum to share best practices and promote policies and programmes that encourage and facilitate the transition to a global clean energy economy.
+The Commission, on behalf of the EU, also cooperates with the United States as part of the Clean Energy Ministerial (CEM), which is a global forum to share best practices and promote policies and programmes that encourage and facilitate the transition to a global clean energy economy.
 The most recent meeting (CEM7) took place in San Francisco, USA, on 1-2 June 2016.
-Previous meetings have taken place in Mexico on 27-28 May 2015 (CEM6), in South Korea on 12-12 May 2014 (CEM5), in India on 17-18 April 2013 (CEM4), in the UK on 25-26 April 2012 (CEM3), in Abu Dhabi on 6-7 April 2011 (CEM2) and in Washington on 19-20 July 2010 (CEM1).
+Previous meetings took place in Mexico on 27-28 May 2015 (CEM6), in South Korea on 12-12 May 2014 (CEM5), in India on 17-18 April 2013 (CEM4), in the UK on 25-26 April 2012 (CEM3), in Abu Dhabi on 6-7 April 2011 (CEM2) and in Washington on 19-20 July 2010 (CEM1).

 Mission Innovation (MI)